bernardmcmanus/babel-plugin-async-import/README.md

 > Platform-agnostic asynchronous imports

 ## Overview
-* Transpiles to code that can run on server and in browser
+* Generate code that can run on server and in browser
 * Full support for code splitting *and* SSR
 * Node 4+